Podcast: Download

 夏天 xiàtiān for Summer

-冬天 dōngtiān.
-I won’t tell you what’s going on with this image, but let’s just say I’m not using a ding dong in combination with a snowy tree.
+- 冬天 dōngtiān.
+I won’t tell you what was going on with this image, but let’s just say I was not using a ding dong in combination with a snowy tree.

-春天 chūntiān.
-For this I see Chewbacca chewing on a twenty dollar bill before spitting it out as rusty springs into the tea cup with burning yen.
+- 春天 chūntiān.
+For this I imagined Chewbacca chewing on a twenty dollar bill before spitting it out as rusty springs into the tea cup with burning yen.

-夏天 xiàtiān.
-The t-sh-ya sound makes it hard to get a clear image in play, but I have the band Twisted Sister playing Yahtzee with miniature, but blazing hot suns and that works great.
+- 夏天 xiàtiān.
+The t-sh-ya sound made it harder to get a clear image in play, but I imagined the band Twisted Sister playing Yahtzee with miniature, yet blazing hot suns.

 Impromptu Memory Palaces Are Not For Everything